netconf-wg/restconf-trace-ctx-headers/draft-ietf-netconf-restconf-trace-ctx-headers.md

 --- abstract

-This document extends the RESTCONF protocol in order to support Trace Context propagation as defined by the W3C.
+This document defines an extension to the RESTCONF protocol in order to support Trace Context propagation as defined by the W3C.

 --- middle

 # Introduction

-Network automation and management systems commonly consist of multiple sub-systems and together with the network devices they manage, they effectively form a distributed system.
-Distributed tracing is a methodology implemented by tracing tools to follow, analyze and debug operations, such as configuration transactions, across multiple distributed systems.
+Network automation and management systems commonly consist of multiple sub-systems and, together with the network devices they manage, they effectively form a distributed system.
+Distributed tracing is a methodology implemented by tracing tools to track, analyze and debug operations such as configuration transactions, across multiple distributed systems.

-The W3C has defined two HTTP headers (traceparent and tracestate) in {{W3C-Trace-Context}} for context propagation that are useful for distributed systems like the ones defined in {{?RFC8309}}.
+The W3C has defined two HTTP headers (traceparent and tracestate) in {{W3C-Trace-Context}} for context propagation that are useful for distributed systems like the ones defined in section 4 of {{?RFC8309}}.

 According to the W3C specification, each operation is uniquely identified by a "trace-id" field, and carries multiple metadata fields about the operation.
-Propagating this Trace Context between systems enables forming a coherent view of the entire operation as carried out by all involved systems.
+Propagating this Trace Context between systems provides a coherent view of the entire operation as carried out by all involved systems.

-The goal of this document is to adopt the W3C {{W3C-Trace-Context}} specification as optional headers for use with the RESTCONF protocol.
+The goal of this document is to adopt the W3C {{W3C-Trace-Context}} specification as optional headers for use with the RESTCONF protocol {{RFC8040}}.

-In {{I-D.draft-ietf-netconf-trace-ctx-extension-01}}, the NETCONF protocol extension is defined and many of the YANG and XML objects defined in that document are re-used for RESTCONF.
-Please refer to that document for additional context and example applications.
+{{I-D.draft-ietf-netconf-trace-ctx-extension-01}} defines the NETCONF protocol extension for Trace Context propagation.
+The present document leverages several of the YANG and XML objects defined in that document.
+Readers should refer to {{I-D.draft-ietf-netconf-trace-ctx-extension-01}} for additional context and example applications.

 ## Terminology